ARTICLE 54 - Sessional Instructors/Posted Courses

 54:01 The University recognizes that while the appointment of persons to sessional positions is not in general a satisfactory substitute for full-time academic appointments, save and except for the category of sessional lecturer as defined in this Agreement, it may be necessary to appoint sessional instructors due to specific circumstances in which financial restraints make full-time academic appointments difficult.
 The University will make all reasonable efforts not to rely on such appointments.

-54:02 sessional instructor - means a member of the Bargaining Unit who is a clinical instructor in Nursing, or who is a special instructor in Music, or who is scheduled to teach one (1) or more credit courses during the academic year provided that she/he teaches no more than six (6) courses per academic year with no more than three (3) courses during the period of any semester.
+54:02 sessional instructor - means a member of the Bargaining Unit who is a clinical instructor in Nursing, or who is a special instructor in Music, or who is scheduled to teach one (1) or more credit courses during the academic year provided that they teach no more than six (6) courses per academic year with no more than three (3) courses during the period of any semester.
 The parties agree that the persons included within the definition of Sessional Instructor are not faculty, professional librarians, or ancillary academic staff as defined in Article 12.

 54:03 Teaching duties comprise the only function for sessional instructors.